mstylz/Mesut-Yildiz/README.md

 🌐 Web Developer on a journey to become a **Full Stack Developer**
 📚 Currently learning at **TripleTen's Software Engineering Bootcamp**
-🌍 Based in [Your Location] | Always curious, always building
+🌍 Based in Boston, Massachusetts | Always curious, always building

 ---